-2.3.12 The special knowledge and skills and the critical judgment required of a periodontist necessitate extensive clinical practice.
-The clinical material must be of sufficient quantity and variety to provide the broad range of learning experiences essential to the periodontist's education.
+2.3.12 The special knowledge and skills and the critical judgment required of an oral and maxillofacial radiologist necessitate extensive clinical practice.
+The clinical material must be of sufficient quantity and variety to provide the broad range of learning experiences essential to the oral and maxillofacial radiologist's education.
+The resident must work cooperatively with consultants and clinicians in other dental specialties and health fields.
+Clinical experiences must be provided to develop competency.